Learn More About BOTOX®

 Botox® treatments are injected using a tiny needle into the muscles by a physician or skilled nurse injector.
 There is both a technical component to this treatment (the dose, where to inject, how much to inject, etc.), and there is also an artistic component so that the results obtained are both the most natural possible and also last as long as possible.
 While some patients prefer the “frozen” look with no movement, we prefer to create a more natural look however we can tailor your treatment to your preferences.

 Originally approved for treating the frown lines between the eyebrows (called glabellar frown lines or sometimes called “eleven lines” since they look like “11”), Botox® is widely used for other anatomic sites such as crow’s feet and forehead lines.
 You will need to discuss these off label indications and treatment areas with your injector as well as whether Botox® is both cosmetically indicated and also that there are no medical issues which would make you an unsuitable candidate for Botox® before you are injected.
 So please be sure to give an accurate answer to any questions about your goals for treatment cosmetically as well as answering any questions about your medical history during your pre injection consultation and medical evaluation.
 Many cosmetic dermatologists use Botox® for certain areas around the mouth; however, there are significant pros and cons.
-Typically, Dr. McDaniel advises against many of these areas—but selected patients may benefit from treating these areas.

 After your Botox® injections you can typically expect to have a bit of temporary swelling at the injection sites.
 Transient bruising is not uncommon (we have several techniques to try to minimize this).
 Slight tenderness may also occur and occasionally a mild transient headache may occur (note that reduction in headaches including some migraine headaches may be observed, but this is not currently an approved indication for Botox®.
 There is very active research in this area to determine the benefits and optimal dose and technique and we hope to see this become a valuable new use for Botox® treatment in the future.